Carnegie Mellon Blackboard

 There are three main ways to study differential equations.
 There are analytic methods, wherein a mathematical formula for a solution of a differential equation is obtained.
 There are Numerical techniques, which provide an approximate solution, generally using a computer or programmable calculator.
 Differential Equations can also be studied qualitatively, determining general properties of solution without concern for exact behavior.

-In this course, we will emphasize analytic methods, though qualitative and numerical techniques will make brief appearances.
+In this course, we will emphasize analytic methods.
+Qualitative will also be studied, but numerical techniques will be left to other courses.

 Learning Objectives